Why We Do What We Do

 Compassionate Access Policy (CAP)

 Ovid Therapeutics is a New York-based, biopharmaceutical company using its BoldMedicineTM approach to develop therapies that transform the lives of patients with rare neurological disorders.
-Ovid’s drug candidate, OV101, is currently in development for the treatment of symptoms of Angelman syndrome and Fragile X syndrome.
-Ovid has initiated the Phase 2 STARS clinical trial of OV101 in adults with Angelman syndrome and a Phase 1 trial in adolescents with Angelman syndrome or Fragile X syndrome.
-Ovid is also developing OV935, in collaboration with Takeda Pharmaceutical Company Ltd., for the treatment of rare epileptic encephalopathies.
-Ovid expects to initiate a Phase 1b/2 trial of OV935 to treat rare epileptic encephalopathies in 2017.
+Ovid’s drug candidate, OV101, is currently in development for the treatment of Angelman syndrome and Fragile X syndrome.
+Ovid initiated the Phase 2 STARS trial of OV101 in people with Angelman syndrome in 2017 and completed a Phase 1 trial in adolescents with Angelman syndrome or Fragile X syndrome.
+Ovid is also developing OV935 in collaboration with Takeda Pharmaceutical Company Limited for the treatment of epileptic encephalopathies and in 2017 initiated a Phase 1b/2a trial of OV935.

 The establishment of the safety and efficacy of these drug candidates helps us obtain approvals from regulatory agencies such as the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA).
 Approvals are required before these drug candidates can be made generally available to people who may potentially benefit from them.
 Ovid encourages awareness of and participation in clinical trials and believes that participating in clinical trials is the best way for patients to access investigational drugs prior to regulatory approval.